 j) Executive Session (private without public – to discuss specific special education matters, personnel issues, contract negotiations, real estate matters, etc.)

 j) Public session to take any actions resulting from Executive Session

 Liaisons and Committees

 Each Board member serves as the Board Liaison for a specific school in the district.
 The Board also has liaisons to parent/support organizations such as the Booster Club and Friends of Music and official committees like the Health Advisory Committee.
 If possible, Board liaisons attend the PTO meetings of the school.
 In addition, all Board members are encouraged to attend other school events.

 NYSSBA and CAPSBA

 The Niskayuna school Board is a member of the New York State School Board Association (NYSSBA).
 In addition to participating in periodic workshops and training Board members often attend the annual state conference held in a major city in our state.

 Our local school Board also holds membership in the Capital Area School Boards Association which holds six to seven dinner meetings annually which include a program of interest.
 These are not mandatory but are encouraged.

 All newly elected Board members are required by New York State Law to participate in two new Board member trainings, one on fiscal oversight and governance skills training.
-Board members have one year to complete this training and generally have the option of attending a full day, two part-days, or participating on-line.
+Board members have one year to complete this training and generally have the option of attending one full day training, two part-days, or participating on-line.
 There is no cost to the Board members for this training.

 Strategic Plan and District Initiatives